-Adding an image to a social media post can work wonders for its stats – a study by Twitter found that tweets containing images get, on average, 35% more retweets than those without, while researchers at Stanford University found that while Facebook posts containing a link averaged 20 likes, a post built around a picture earned nearly five times that amount at around 100 likes.
+Adding an image to a social media marketing post can work wonders for its stats.
+A study by Twitter found that tweets containing images get, on average, 35% more retweets than those without, while researchers at Stanford University found that while Facebook posts containing a link averaged 20 likes, and a post built around a picture earned nearly five times that amount at around 100 likes.

-So it obviously makes sense to add pictures to your posts wherever possible, but there are a couple of things you need to keep in mind:
+So, it makes sense to add pictures to your posts wherever possible, but there are a couple of things you need to keep in mind:

 - Don’t add pictures to every social media post – not only can lessen the impact of your image, as your feed will be a constant stream of picture-led posts, it’s more beneficial to mix things up with a variety of images, links, and plain text posts that are purely engagement led.

 - Do get the social media image sizes right – posting an image that’s the wrong size for the social platform you’re using can really lessen the impact, so make sure all images are re-sized accordingly.